 The following requirements apply when resource companies enter private land within the area of their resource authority.
 It applies to all resource authority holders except holders of prospecting permits, mining claims or mining leases.
 This is because alternative land access requirements apply to prospecting permits and to mining claims and mining leases.

 A special process applies to gain entry to private land outside the area of the resource authority and to restricted land around certain buildings, structures and areas.

 Land access for advanced activities

-Before a resource company can enter private land to carry out advanced activities, they generally must have a legally binding agreement with the landholder.
-This can be either:
+Before a resource authority holder can enter private land to carry out advanced activities, they generally must have a legally binding agreement with the landholder.
+This can be one of:

 - a conduct and compensation agreement

 However, the resource authority holder can also enter private land to conduct advanced activities in cases where either:

 - the resource authority holder and landholder cannot agree to the terms of a conduct and compensation agreement and the matter is referred to the Land Court for determination